-A Tax Free Savings Account is an account that a Canadian can set up to tax shelter their savings.
+A Tax-Free Savings Account is an account that a Canadian can set up to tax shelter their savings.
 From 2009 to 2012 a Canadian 18 years or older could put in $5000 per year into a TFSA.
-Since 2013 to present that same Canadian can put in $5500 for 2013, 2014 and 2015.
-The interest/income/gain earned is tax free when withdrawn which makes the Tax Free Savings Account one of the most tax efficient vehicles out there.
+Since 2013 to present the same Canadian can put in $5500 for 2013, 2014 and 2015.
+The interest/income/gain earned is tax free when withdrawn which makes the Tax Free Savings Account one of the most tax-efficient vehicles out there.

 Related article: Different accounts for saving money

 For example, in 2009 a Canadian could put $5000 into a TFSA.
 In 2010, that same Canadian could put another $5000 into a TFSA.
-At any point the owner of the TFSA can withdraw any amount.
-In the following calendar year, that investor can put that withdrawal amount back into the TFSA.
+At any point, the owner of the TFSA can withdraw any amount.
+In the following calendar year, that investors can put that withdrawal amount back into the TFSA.
 This is one of the more interesting features of a TFSA.

-Also, unlike an RRSP that has to be converted to a RRIF at age 71, Tax Free Savings Accounts have no end date.
+Also, unlike an RRSP that has to be converted to an RRIF at age 71, Tax-Free Savings Accounts have no end date.
 Contributions can go in every year until the owner of the TFSA passes away.

 Related article: Contribution and withdrawal rules of the TFSA